 In 2021, we have continued to take actions to bolster our financial condition while our global cruise voyages are disrupted.
 In March 2021, we received additional financing through various debt financings and NCLH's equity offering, collectively totaling \$2.7 billion in gross proceeds.
 From the proceeds, approximately \$1.5 billion was used to extinguish debt.
-Refer to Note 6 - "Long-Term Debt" for further details about the above transactions.
+In November 2021, the Company executed a \$1 billion commitment through August 15, 2022 that provides additional liquidity to the Company.
+Refer to Note 7 - "Long-Term Debt" for further details about the above transactions.

 We undertook several proactive cost reduction and cash conservation measures to mitigate the financial and operational impacts of the COVID-19 pandemic, including the reduction of capital expenditures and deferral of debt amortization as well as a reduction in operating expenses, including ship operating expenses and selling, general and administrative expenses.
 Cost savings initiatives to reduce selling, general and administrative expenses, which had already been implemented at the beginning of 2021, included the significant reduction or deferral of marketing expenditures, the implementation of hiring freezes, a 20% salary or hours reduction for certain shoreside team members, a pause in our 401(k) matching contributions, corporate travel freezes for shoreside employees, and employee furloughs.
-Some of these cost savings initiatives have been discontinued as we begin our resumption of cruise voyages.
+These cost savings initiatives have now been discontinued as we continue our resumption of cruise voyages.